coderolls/coderolls-blog/_posts/array/2021-05-17-java-check-if-array-contains-value-or-element.md

 ```
 I hope this article will help you to check if an array contains a value in Java.

-If you have any other ways to check check if an array contains a value or element using java programming language, please comment below.
+If you have any other ways to check if an array contains a value or element using java programming language, please comment below.

 You can check my YouTube channel [here](https://www.youtube.com/channel/UCl31HHUdQbSHOQfc9L-wo3w)